b1ueshad0w/OCMonkey/README.md

 ```

 ## TODO
-✔️ Support more types of monkey action
+* Support more types of monkey action [done]
-✔️ Action bases on elements rather than random coordinates on screen
+* Action bases on elements rather than random coordinates on screen [done]
-□ Traverse Algorithm to perform a quick coverage
+* Traverse Algorithm to perform a quick coverage
-□ Support callbacks
+* Support callbacks
+* Control ViewControllers stack [done]